KeaterCai/mpv-nightly-build/README.md

 * ❌ means incompatible
 * ❓ means unknown
 * *Tips: From mpv 0.33.1 nightly build upwards, only limited binaries are certainly compatible with High Sierra 10.13*
+* *Tips: From mpv 0.34.0 nightly build upwards, no binaries are certainly compatible with High Sierra 10.13*

 macOS, formerly known as OS X, does not have an official statement about its End-Of-Life policy.
 Based on [wikipedia](https://en.wikipedia.org/wiki/MacOS_version_history), it seems Apple only provides support to last 3 major release versions.
 So I try my best to support last 3 major release versions.

-***Be Careful: the automatical nightly job to build mpv only builds `mpv.app` supporting macOS 10.14 or above.
-Binary for macOS 10.13 is occasionally built locally (This binary includes libraries of encoders.
-Therefore, the size of it can be larger)***
+***Be Careful: the automatical nightly job to build mpv only builds `mpv.app` supporting macOS 10.15 or above.
+Binary for macOS 10.13 is occasionally built.( From `mpv 0.34.0` on, OS Support has been updated to macOS 10.14 )***

 ### Why nightly?
 I need the **stable** version